zw1454/cs107-FinalProject/docs/nico.md

 ### Data Structures

-Because we know that we will have to implicietly define a computational graph,we will use a dictionaireis to store graph structure.
-Each key of the node would be a trace, and each value would have a list of triples that consists of the evaluation value, the elementary function, and the next node.
+In case that we will have to explicitly show a computation graph, we will use a dictionary to store graph structure.
+To implicitly define this computation graph, we will use the dual number data structure to represent different nodes in the graph.
+The real part of the dual number will be represent the current evaluation value, and each dual part of the dual number will represent the current derivative.
+The transition from one node to the next node is achieved by overloading the dual number class via one of the elementary operations.

 ### Classes
- - Dual Numbers - A class that handles operations concerning dual numbers.
+ - Variables - A class that contains several dual number classes based on user's specification.
+The number of dual numbers contained is the number of variables used to form the objective function.
+ - DualNumbers - A class that mimics the behavior of a node in the computational graph.
+When initialized, a dual number class is a single variable with user specified value.
- - AD - Abstract class for user to implement AD (either fowardmode or backward mode).
+ - AD - Abstract class for user to implement AD (either forward mode or backward mode).
- - FowardMode - Abstract class to implement foward mode.
+ - ForwardMode - Abstract class to implement forward mode.
- - BackwardMode - Abstract calss toimplement backaward mode.
+ - BackwardMode - Abstract class to implement backward mode.

  ### Methods and Name Attributes